pikapods/docs.pikapods.com/apps/flarum.md

 3. In the popup, click **Send Password Reset Email** and check email.
 4. You will now receive a password reset email to your account email.
 Click the link in the email to reset password.

-## Installing Extensions

-Please contact support at `hello@pikapods.com` and we will install the extensions you need for you.
-They will be kept in a mounted `plugins` folder and will persist container edits and updates.